ritu-digital/ritu-digital/README.md

 ### Hi there 👋

 I'm Ritu from India with keen interest on Design and Development of Web Apps.
-I really enjoy working with React and love the challenge of converting UI/ UX design wireframes to actual code with exceptional user Experience.
+I really enjoy working with React and love the challenge of converting UI/ UX design wireframes to actual code with exceptional User Experience.

 #### Design and Development